tangledsnakes24/tangledsnakes24/README.md

 - 👀 I’m interested in coding, fencing, military aviation
 - 🌱 I’m currently learning python and c# and c++
 - 💞️ I’m looking to collaborate on robotics and gaming
-- 📫 How to reach me thebradshawboys12@gmail.com or cbradshaw@commschool.org
+- 📫 How to reach me: you found my github profile, this is it
-- 😄 Pronouns: help/me(its all zora's fault)
+- 😄 Pronouns: help/me
 - ⚡ Fun fact: I have been fencing for 12.5 years

 <!---